PRTG API v2 Overview

 - usergroup

-.
-They provide access to the tree structure in filter expressions.
+provides access to the device tree structure in filter expressions.

 Example: All children of the group with ID 2004